 - reliable triggers

 - offers a small reward that you enjoy

-Some day you will arrive at a weight loss plateau.
-From a nutrition standpoint, you might do everything perfect and yet you are still unable to drop any more weight.
+Someday you will arrive at a weight plateau.
+From a nutrition standpoint, you might do everything perfectly and yet you are still unable to drop any more weight.
 This condition could last for several weeks.
 It is quite normal in this situation to start wondering if you did everything right.

 You can't fix a plateau instantly.
 After some time – and nobody knows how long it takes – the weight loss process will continue again.

 Do you want to lose weight but aim for perfect success?
 Do you interpret everything that is not so perfect as a failure?
 Don't do this.
 Each pound lost is a success, each improvement in your eating habits is worth being proud of, even if there will always be slimmer or fitter people than you.

 However, if you interpreting the steps in the right direction as a success, it will be easier for you to stick to the challenges.

 If, however, you look at yourself as a loser while trying to reach your weight loss goal, then you are standing in your own way.
 Don't let perfectionism be the enemy of your healthy habits.

 That's why I just aim for an 80% clean eating in my concept while 20% is reserved for optional diversion.

 4 simple steps to distinguish setbacks from failures